IceTheCoder/projects/README.md

 # html-practice-projects
-Some practice projects I'm making to learn HTML
+Some practice projects I'm making to learn HTML.